 I was once set to develop a talent assessment tool as a side project for a company I was working on.
 Two other developers with more company time than I and deep expertise in a different set of technologies were also assigned to the task.
 The three of us along with the director of operations of the office set ourselves to build the product and we failed miserably.
 Here are the reasons why I believe we failed so badly.

-I guess you guys already got the bigger picture.
+I guess you already got the bigger picture.
 Lack of trust and confidence between team members.
 Lack of purpose, vision and leadership from the management side.
 A lot of confusion and lack of communication between team members.
 I really don't know at what extent I was to blame for the project failure.
 It started as a side project that was supposed to be fun and an opportunity to learn new technologies and exchange knowledge but it turned out to be a complete mess with no clear mission and a lot of excuses.
 A couple of months later I left the company and abandoned the project.
-I maybe should have pushed harder for staying lean and avoid overengineering solutions at the begining but I didn't and it ended up as it did.
+I maybe should have pushed harder for staying lean and avoid over-complicating solutions at the beginning such as changing the front-end stack, but I didn't because I thought I could and it ended up as it did.
 Lesson learned.